distributed-system-analysis/smallfile/README.md

 Launching remote worker threads
 ----------

-For Linux or other non-Windows environments, the test driver launches worker threads using parallel ssh commands to invoke the smallfile_remote.py program, and when this program exits, that is how the test driver discovers that the remote threads on this host have completed.
+For multi-host non-Windows environments, the test driver launches worker threads using parallel ssh commands to invoke the smallfile_remote.py program, and when this program exits, that is how the test driver discovers that the remote threads on this host have completed.
+This works both for bare metal hosts and for virtual machines.

-For Windows environments, ssh usage is more problematic.
-Sshd requires installation of cygwin, a Windows app that emulates a Linux-like environment, but we really want to test with native win32 environment instead.
+For Windows or containerized environments, ssh usage is more problematic.
+In Windows, ssh daemon "sshd" requires installation of cygwin, a Windows app that emulates a Linux-like environment, but we really want to test with native win32 environment instead.
+For containers, sshd is not typically available as a way to get inside the container.
 So a different launching method is used (and this method works on non-Windows environments as well).

+- first you start launch_smf_host.py in each workload generator.
+You must specify each daemon's unique ID in the command line - for example, if this is running in a container, then the hostname may not be unique.
+This unique ID will be used by the daemon to search for requests from the test driver to run a test.
+- then you run smallfile_cli.py and instead of --host-set, you specify --daemon-set followed by a list of the unique Daemon IDs that you want to participate in the test.

+This second step will result in a set of files being created in the shared network directory, 1 per daemon, that provide the daemon with the test parameters that it is to use.
+The existence of this file will tell the daemon to start a test.
+Everything else works the same as with ssh method.

 Returning results
 -----------------